 In May 2013 I completed my Master’s Degree in Library and Information Science (MLIS) with an emphasis in Archival Studies at San José State University.
 During the Summer of 2014 I served as the Washington Center Federal Diversity Intern at the National Archives at Riverside where I processed a collection of records from the Department of Interior regarding irrigation and water rights on Native American reservations along the Colorado River.
 In 2015 I processed the Jack Scott Papers at Pasadena City College.
 Most recently I was a Metadata Writer for Viacom’s MTV Vault Project at Crawford Media Services.

 My hobbies have included research and photography for three silent film history books by author John D. Bengtson, and the design, operation and maintenance of a website for musician Marshall Crenshaw.
-I’m also the Family Genealogist, with extensive experience researching and interpreting historical records and photographs.
+I’m also a family genealogist, with extensive experience researching and interpreting historical records and photographs.